patchlevel/enum/README.md

 }
 ```

-or with static magic call method
+or with static magic call methods, you need to use `ExtendedEnumerated`

 ```php
 <?php